pradyunsg/furo/docs/customisation/index.md

 ## Page specific tweaks

-It is possible to tell furo to hide certain elements in a single page, using [File-Wide metadata][sphinx-file-wide-metadata].
+It is possible to tell Furo to hide certain elements in a single page, using [File-Wide metadata][sphinx-file-wide-metadata].

 ### `hide-toc`

-When set, furo will not include the "contents" sidebar on that page.
+When set, Furo will not include the "contents" sidebar on that page.

 ````{tabbed} MyST (Markdown)
 ```yaml